 Why Is It Called Texas ‘Caviar’?

-Well my friend ‘Wikipedia’ aptly points out that it is a humorous comparison to the fancy schmanshy caviar dish that you find at upscale restaurants.
-But what I didn’t know is it was made by a New Yorker in the 1940’s.
-Now who would’ve thought!
-Also known as ‘Cowboy Caviar’ the word is that it was first served on New Year’s in Houston.
+Well, my friend Wikipedia aptly points out that it is a humorous comparison to the fancy-schmancy caviar dish that you find at upscale restaurants.
+But what I didn’t know is it was made by a New Yorker in the 1940s.
+Now, who would’ve thought!
+Also known as Cowboy Caviar, the word is that it was first served on New Year’s in Houston.
 It truly has become the caviar of the south.

-- Two cans whole kernel corn
+- Whole kernel corn

-- Small bottle zesty Italian dressing
+- Zesty Italian dressing

 - Fresh parsley